Culver–Stockton College: Academics

-The most popular majors are Business Administration and Management; Sport and Fitness Administration/Management; Psychology; Registered Nursing/Registered Nurse; and Criminal Justice/Law Enforcement Administration.
+The most popular undergraduate majors are Business Administration and Management; Sport and Fitness Administration/Management; Psychology; Registered Nursing/Registered Nurse; and Criminal Justice/Law Enforcement Administration.
 The college is divided into three large divisions as of July 1, 2014, which contain many different majors and programs.
 An individualized major is also an option.
 The three new divisions are labeled Applied Liberal Arts and Sciences (ALAS), Fine, Applied, and Literary Arts (FALA), and Business, Education, and Law (BEL).
-In addition, Culver–Stockton partners with the Blessing-Rieman College of Nursing in Quincy, Ill., just across the river, to offer a four-year nursing degree.
+In addition, Culver–Stockton partners with the Blessing-Rieman College of Nursing and Health Sciences in Quincy, Illinois, just across the river, to offer a four-year nursing degree.